Implementing async-await syntax using delimited continuations

 }

-in scheme
+4. call-with-current-continuation in scheme

-The way call/cc
+The way call-with-current-continuation (abbreviated as

 (define value